KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour/greyscale.rst

 .. contents::

-This is the `FilterGreyscale <http://www.mltframework.org/bin/view/MLT/FilterGreyscale|>`_  MLT frame work filter.
+This is the `Greyscale <https://www.mltframework.org/plugins/FilterGreyscale/>`_ MLT filter.

-Discards color information.
+Convert colour image to greyscale.

 https://youtu.be/5L9KTfJFw80